PaulDebus/PaulDebus.github.io/_posts/2015-06-08-bachelors-project.md

 layout:     post
 title:      Bachelors Project
 date:       2015-06-08 16:21:19
-summary:    My Bachelors Thesis: Implement a framework to create an easy interface for using different inclination and acceleration sensors on the Raspberry Pi
+summary:    My Bachelors Thesis, Implement a framework to create an easy interface for using different inclination and acceleration sensors on the Raspberry Pi
-categories: Raspberry_Pi Bachelor Uni
+categories: raspberry_pi bachelor uni
 ---

 ## Microcontroller based sensor system for construction monitoring